New URC campaign beckons for Glasgow & Edinburgh

 The start of last season heralded a new dawn of sorts for Edinburgh.
 They found themselves a permanent home next to Murrayfield after their previously nomadic existence and new head coach Mike Blair instituted a vibrant brand of off-the-cuff, exciting rugby.

-They won away in South Africa against the Sharks, no mean feat, recorded a hugely impressive win away at Saracens in the Challenge Cup and bested Glasgow to regain the 1872 Cup.
+They won away in South Africa against the Sharks - no mean feat - recorded a hugely impressive win away at Saracens in the Challenge Cup and bested Glasgow to regain the 1872 Cup.

 The challenge for the capital side now is to kick on.
-They pushed good teams close last year, played attractive rugby, and have a starting XV that on paper looks up there with the best in the competition.
+They pushed good teams close last year, played attractive rugby and have a starting XV that on paper looks up there with the best in the competition.
 Ultimately though, they lost quarter-finals in both the league and Europe, and need to add a clinical touch to their promise.

 The summer incomings suggest Edinburgh have the chance to do just that.
-Sam Skinner brings real quality to the pack, negating the loss of Magnus Bradbury, and although Edinburgh fans will have to wait to see Wes Goosens in action, the winger will add an x-factor out wide.
-The shrewd addition of Nick Auterac also adds depth at loosehead prop.
+Sam Skinner brings real quality to the pack, negating the loss of Magnus Bradbury, and although Edinburgh fans will have to wait to see Wes Goosen in action, the winger will add an x factor out wide.
+The shrewd addition of Nick Auterac also adds depth at loose-head prop.

-Jamie Ritchie's involvement in pre-season after a long-term injury provides another top class option and the flanker has been given additional responsibility, named as co-captain alongside Grant Gilchrist.
+Jamie Ritchie's involvement in pre-season after a long-term injury provides another top-class option and the flanker has been given additional responsibility, named as co-captain alongside Grant Gilchrist.

-"Training on field they're the most consistent, committed players that we've got.
+"Training on field, they're the most consistent, committed players that we've got.
 You can't help but play for them because of what they do on the pitch and the places they put their heads.

-"With leadership people don't always want to have their head above the parapet, but it's something that [Jamie] wants to do."
+"With leadership, people don't always want to have their head above the parapet but it's something that [Jamie] wants to do."

-Edinburgh start the URC at home to Dragons on Saturday, before travelling to South Africa where they face both finalists from last season, the Stormers and the Bulls.
+Edinburgh start the URC at home to Dragons on Saturday, before travelling to South Africa where they face the Bulls.